ros2/ros2_documentation/source/How-To-Guides/Installation-Troubleshooting.rst

    ---
    Failed   <<< qt_gui_cpp [ Exited with code 1 ]

-To fix this issue, follow `these steps <RQt-Source-Install-MacOS>` to install dependencies for RQt.
+To fix this issue, follow :doc:`these steps <./RQt-Source-Install-MacOS>` to install dependencies for RQt.

 rosdep install error ``homebrew: Failed to detect successful installation of [qt5]``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-While following the `Creating a workspace <../Tutorials/Workspace/Creating-A-Workspace>` tutorial, you might encounter the following error stating that ``rosdep`` failes to install Qt5.
+While following the :doc:`Creating a workspace <../Tutorials/Workspace/Creating-A-Workspace>` tutorial, you might encounter the following error stating that ``rosdep`` failes to install Qt5.

 .. code-block:: bash